 The Vouraikos Gorge forms a deep and incredibly beautiful gorge.
 It starts between Helmos and Panachaikos mountains and it reaches the Diakopto seaside town.
 Vouraikos river springs from the mountains in Kalavrita and exits at the Corinthian Gulf next to the beach of Diakopto.
 The gorge is rich in flora and fauna and it is part of the network Natura 2000.

 Odontotos is not just a train.
 Vouraikos gorge and Odontotos rack railway from Diakopto to Kalavrita is a unique attraction in Greece.
-In an area full of towns, villages, hospitable inhabitants, unique environment and the scent of Greek life.
-In order to write the history of this place we need volumes of books but a trip on the train will give you a real taste.
+In an area full of towns, villages, hospitable inhabitants, a unique environment, and the scent of Greek life.
+In order to write the history of this place, we need volumes of books but a trip on the train will give you a real taste.
 Odontotos is waiting for you.

-You will board the train in Zachlorou village (15 min from Mega Spilaio monastery) and enjoy a great 40 minutes experience going down the mountain following an amazing route.
+You will board the train in Kalavrita or Zachlorou village and enjoy a great 55 minutes experience going down the mountain following an amazing route.

 Your driver/guide will be waiting for you at the other end which is the Diakopto seaside town.

-We start our drive back towards the Corinth canal and then head to Athens to be dropped off at your base.
+We start our drive back along the north Peloponnese coastline towards the Corinth canal and then head to Athens to be dropped off at your base.